SESARLab/mfh-dl-performace-testing/thesis.md

 <div style="text-align:center;">
     <sub>Table 10: Performance evaluation for Query 4</sub>
 </div>

-Query 4 requires grouping four different columns and showing another behaviour between the platforms; While Apache Druid execution for Query 4 is sensibly slower than time queries, with an average response time of 2 seconds circa, Apache Hive is enormously slower, requesting 8,69 minutes to query the data.
+Query 4 groups four different columns, and its execution shows a distinct behaviour between the two platforms.
+While Apache Druid execution for Query 4 is sensibly slower than time queries, with an average response time of 2 seconds circa, Apache Hive is enormously slower, requesting 8,69 minutes to query the data.
 Two factors essentially cause this: